wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/gradlew-tasks.rst

 -----------

 ``./gradlew build`` - Assembles and tests this project.
 Useful for prebuilding your project without deploying to the roboRIO.

 ``./gradlew clean`` - Deletes the build directory.

 CompileCommands tasks
 ---------------------

-``./gradlew generateCompileCommands`` - Generate compile_commands.json.
+``./gradlew generateCompileCommands`` - Generate compile_commands.json for C++ programs.
 This is a configuration file that is supported by many Integrated Development Environments.

-EmbeddedTools tasks
+DeployUtils tasks
 -------------------

 ``./gradlew deploy`` - Deploy all artifacts on all targets.
 This will deploy your robot project to the available targets (IE, roboRIO).